hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 If you do not want the width of the List to expand automatically to accommodate the widest list item, you can indicate a specific width.

-As a best practice we do not recommend lists wider than 400px.
+As a best practice, we do not recommend lists wider than 400px.

 <Hds::Dropdown::Toggle::Button @text="Manage" @color="secondary" @isOpen={{true}} style="margin-bottom: 4px;" />
 <Doc::ListContainer class="hds-dropdown-list">